 “SPRING” FAITH TODAY ON SOMEONE YOU LOVE

 Want to order a subscription for someone to Faith Today, Canada’s Christian magazine?
 It makes a great gift that lasts all year.
-Faith Today helps readers to be better informed, equipped and connected!
+Faith Today, the EFC’s bimonthly magazine, helps readers to be better informed, equipped and connected!
 As an added bonus, subscriptions now also include our free new youth magazine, Love Is Moving.
-Details at FaithToday.ca/subscriptions or toll-free 1-866-302-3362.
+Details and ordering online or toll-free at 1-866-302-3362.

-LATEST POST AT FAITHTODAY.CA/BLOG
+LATEST POSTS AT FAITHTODAY.CA/BLOG

 → How a correspondence ministry helps inmates know Jesus, by Rosemary Redshaw